 Statutory appointments are made by the responsible Minister, or the Governor-General on the recommendation of the responsible Minister.
 The Minister must present candidates to the Cabinet Appointment and Honours Committee (external link) .

 If you have been nominated for a position, the outcome of the process cannot be confirmed until after appointments have been considered by the Cabinet Appointment and Honours Committee and Cabinet.
-This is likely to be several months after your nomination was submitted.
+This is likely to be up to 6 months after your nomination was submitted.